florian-vuillemot/florian-vuillemot.github.io/src/content/docs/behind-the-cloud/part-3-network.md

 ---
-title: Behind the Cloud – Network
+title: Behind the Cloud — Network Foundations
 description: How I wired the cluster, assigned addresses with Kea DHCP, named hosts with BIND 9, routed traffic with NAT, and issued internal TLS certificates.
 ---